salina-health/www.salina.ai/content/terms/for-clients.md

 If you’d like to be included in our research projects for improving Salina and measuring how well it works, we can let you know when the next research project starts.

-We encourage you to check out our [full privacy policy](/terms/privacy).
+We encourage you to check out our [full privacy policy](/terms/privacy-client).

 # Privacy and compliance

 Salina is based in the UK, and we follow the UK GDPR (General Data Protection Regulation).
-These are the strict rules to protect personal information, set in law by the Data Protection Act 2018.
+These are the strict rules to protect personal information, set in law.

-We are registered with the Information Commissioner's Office (ICO), under the same act.
+We are registered with the Information Commissioner's Office (ICO).

 [ico]: https://ico.org.uk/ESDWebPages/Entry/ZB487597